Fixed Point Theorems for Set-Valued Maps with Contractive Orbits: Contractions in premetric spaces

-\end{defi} Obviously if an $S$-orbit satisfies the property $({\bar{\star}}_1)$ it also satisfies $(\bar{\star})$.
-Definition \ref{def:bar_star_2} is inspired by Definition 2.8 in \cite{IKZ}.
-Let us note that in Definition 2.8 in \cite{IKZ} the condition is imposed on any orbit that starts at a given point and for $S$ satisfying $x \notin S(x)$ for all $x$.
+\end{defi} Definition \ref{def:bar_star_2} is inspired by Definition 2.9 in \cite{IKZ}.
+Let us note that in Definition 2.9 in \cite{IKZ} the condition is imposed on any orbit that starts at a given point and for $S$ satisfying $x \notin S(x)$ for all $x$.